wesleythegreat/arch-installation-guide/README.md

 - umount -l /mnt
 - sudo reboot
 # this installation does not have graphical interface, it only have CLI(command line input) interface
+## In the new update they will have an installation guide
+## just type this:
+python -m archinstall guided